 LOCAL IMPACTS: East State Street will be closed to through traffic in both directions between Mitchell Street and Bridge Street, including nights and weekends, for the duration of the work.
 The intersection of Giles Street and Cornell Street will remain open.
 Access to driveways will be maintained inside the work zone, but residents may experience some delays getting in and out of the work area.
 During active work, flaggers and construction personnel will assist residents in the work area to access driveways.
 Permanent restoration work will occur at the end of the project.

 Additionally, the sidewalk on the northeast side of the intersection of East State Street and Mitchell Street will also be closed, as will the sidewalk on the north side of East State Street for approximately 100 feet to the east.
 The City will work with DDS to have the sidewalk restored as soon as the gas work is completed.

-DETOURS IN PLACE: Starting Monday May 14, Inbound (westbound) traffic will be detoured from East State St. (Rt 79) to Pine Tree Rd to Route 366 and back into the City to the intersection of East State St and Mitchell Street.
+DETOURS IN PLACE: Inbound (westbound) traffic is detoured from East State St. (Rt 79) to Pine Tree Rd to Route 366 and back into the City to the intersection of East State St and Mitchell Street.

-Outbound (eastbound) traffic will be detoured from East State St. (Rt 79) to Route 366 to Pine Tree Rd. to the intersection of Pine Tree Road and Route 79.
+Outbound (eastbound) traffic is detoured from East State St. (Rt 79) to Route 366 to Pine Tree Rd. to the intersection of Pine Tree Road and Route 79.